Hare–Clark electoral system: Counting

 After a candidate reaches a quota and is elected, all of their ballot papers are redistributed to elect additional candidates based on the voters' next preferences indicated on each ballot paper.
-The redistributed votes have a reduced transfer value, which is determined by the relationship of the number of surplus votes received by the previously elected candidate compared to the total votes he or she holds.
+The redistributed votes have a reduced transfer value, which is determined by the relationship of the number of surplus votes received by the previously elected candidate compared to the total votes they hold.

 In a round that starts with no candidate holding un-transferred surplus votes, the candidate with the fewest votes is eliminated, and their preferences are transferred at full value to the next usable preference marked on each ballot.
 Ballot papers with non-transferable votes are set aside during this process.

 The process of conducting the vote count in Hare-Clark and Australian Senate style systems is largely similar, with only minor differences.
 Prior to the 2016 Australian federal election, group voting tickets were used for Senate elections.
 This allowed parties to determine the order in which preferences would be distributed to other candidates.
 This option for voters to have their preferences determined by group voting tickets is still in use in Victoria.
 In contrast, under Hare-Clark, preferences are always explicitly determined by individual voters, and there is no "above the line" voting option.